 - User stories

-#The three levels that collaborate in SAFe:
+The three levels of collaboration in SAFe:

-- The Program has an important role called Agile Release Train (ART), representing several teams that work on the same business outcome.
+- The Program has an important role called Agile Release Train (ART), representing several teams that work on the same business outcome

-- The Team consists of a Product Owner, a Scrum Master and a Development Team.
+- The Team consists of a Product Owner, a Scrum Master, and a Development Team

-#Advantages of SAFe:
+Advantages of SAFe:

-More with LeSS: An Agile Framework For Continuous Improvement Towards Perfection
+More with LeSS: An Agile Framework For Continuous Improvement

 - Large-Scale Scrum is Scrum